 That means no ‘opportunity cost’ for students from taking a year or two off work to pursue the MBA.
 And why GMAC say it takes alumni of online MBAs two and a half years on average to recoup their investment compared with three and a half years for full-time MBA alumni.

-Check Out: The 10 Best Online MBA Programs In 2019
+Check Out: The 10 Best Online MBA Programs

 There is more to the worth of an online MBA than money.
 GMAC’s Alumni Perspectives Survey of 2018 asked 11,000 business school alumni whether they found their degree personally, professionally, and financially rewarding.